 Calculating Wages in Workers' Compensation Benefits and L&I Claims

-Common examples of other compensation includes housing, meals, commissions, and the value of employer paid health care benefits.
+Common examples of other compensation include housing, meals, commissions, and the value of employer-paid health care benefits.
 Tips, for restaurant workers for example, are only included when workers report them to the employer for federal income tax purposes or when the employer distributes them to employees.

 What is a Wage Order in an L&I claim?